Review Apps

 Log into my Review App

-and its password can be found in the 1Password
+The default username is root and its password can be found in the 1Password

 secure note named gitlab-{ce,ee} Review App's root password.